Madison Area Technical College functions within the Wisconsin Technical College System.

 Collective action of the Madison College Student Senate and the Madison College District Board during the Fall of 2013 created an opportunity for a student of Madison College to serve as a student representative (liaison) to the Madison Area Technical College District Board.

 The Student Representative to the District Board is elected by the student body.
-The first non-voting student liaison to the District Board was elected by students in May 2014.
-Patty Hawkins began her one-year term on July 14, 2014.
-Student input, questions and comments can be emailed to Ms. Hawkins.
+A non-voting student liaison to the District Board was elected by students in May 2015.
+Maria Mousa began her one-year term on July 13, 2015.
+Student input, questions and comments can be emailed to Ms. Mousa.